Home

 But children need green spaces and "wild" places in order to thrive physically, mentally and emotionally — not to mention, in their spirits — and most schoolyards just don't cut it.

-We create flat, lifeless playgrounds to make our lives easier (supervision is easier, maintenance is easier), but we're imprisoning our students in wastelands that can't possibly kindle their connection to nature.
-(Which can lead to a "barreness" of spirit, which leads to discipline problems, which makes our jobs tougher, which....)
+We create flat, lifeless playgrounds to make our lives easier (supervision is easier, maintenance is easier), but we're imprisoning our students in wastelands that can't possibly kindle their connection to Nature.
+(Which can lead to a "barrenness" of spirit, which leads to discipline problems, which makes our jobs tougher, which ....)
 Children deserve to spend time with their brothers and sisters and friends of other species.

 A great way, then, to teach ecosystem health and respect for the Earth is to naturalize your schoolyard.
 Pick a small project each year, and before you know it, your students will be able to play in the butterfly garden, learn in the outdoor classroom, or spend a quiet recess break in the food garden.